BBagTP/dotfiles/README.md

 ------------

 1. Clone this repo (along with the current vim plugins) `git clone https://github.com/llamalump/.dotfiles --recursive ~/.dotfiles`
 1. Change directory to `.dotfiles` and either:
-  1. Install each role manually with `stow <role>`
+    1. Install each role manually with `stow -t ~ <role>`
     1. Run `setup.sh` to ask you which roles you want to install

 **NB:** for the `vim` role, you will need to run `:PlugInstall` in a vim editor to install the plugins (they're not tracked in this repo).